Article 16.

 d.
 A provision requiring recapture of loan funds if a business fails to comply with the requirements of the program.
 The qualifying lender shall recapture loan funds only if the lender determines there is a reasonable expectation that the recovery of funds will exceed the cost of recovery.

 e.
-A provision requiring proof that the qualifying business possesses current governmental crop insurance to protect from disasters.
+A provision requiring proof that the qualifying business has submitted a completed application for governmental crop insurance to protect from disasters.

 f.
 A provision allowing for losses from disasters in excess of governmental crop insurance coverage on loans made to the qualifying business to be covered by the program funds up to the remaining unpaid principal loaned to the qualifying business but not repaid at the time of the loss.